DW is 55 Plus & married for 30 years. He once nearly lost his wife in a horseback riding accident. He wondered if he could start over if...

 Jack looked around and sighed.
 “Empty.
 Your grandparents took me at my word when I told them I didn’t need anything but the bed.
 They didn’t even leave me a chair to sit on.”

-“That sounds like Grandpa,” Branden said.
+“That sounds like Grandpa,” Brayden said.
 “He takes what you tell him quite literally.
 I guess that’s the engineer in him.”

 “I suppose so,” Jack agreed.
 “So, how're things going with your summer job?”

-“It’s better than I ever hoped,” Branden said, excitement evident in his voice.
-“I figured I’d mostly be just making coffee and filing papers and stuff, but they’ve got me helping out on site and doing real work.
+“It’s better than I ever hoped,” Brayden said, excitement evident in his voice.
+“I figured I’d mostly be just making coffee and filing papers and stuff, but they’ve got me helping out on-site and doing real work.
 Best of all, it keeps me busy, so I don’t have time to, you know, think about things.”

 “Yeah, I know,” Jack replied.
 “I’m glad things are going well.
 Does it look like you’ll still get a chance to come down before school starts back up?”

 “I’m glad,” Jack said.
 “Well, I guess I need to call your sister.
-Love you, Branden.”
+Love you, Brayden.”

 “I love you, too, Dad.
 Take it easy okay."